Paradoxis/StegCracker/README.md

 ```

 ## Requirements
-The program requires Python 3.6 and the steghide binary to be installed.
+The program requires at least Python 3.6 or higher, and the steghide binary to be installed.
 If
 python 3.6 is not installed, check out [this](https://unix.stackexchange.com/questions/332641/how-to-install-python-3-6)
 guide on how to do so, and steghide can be installed by using the following command: